 * Rate based on fewer than 10 observations.

 † Interpret data with caution.
-In these states, 30% or more of the information for offense was imputed.
+In these states, 30% or more of the information for placement status was imputed.
 Visit the EZACJRP methods

 section for more information about imputation.

-The information in this table is based on the state where the offense was committed.
+This information is based on the state where the offense was committed.
 However, the state of offense is not always reported.
-Youth for whom state of offense was unknown are included in U.S. totals (2,648 in 2013).
+Youth for whom state of offense was unknown are included in U.S. totals (1,593 in 2015).
 These instances are not evenly distributed across states.
 As such, users should exercise caution when examining state-level trends or comparing states.
 Visit the EZACJRP methods

 section for more information.